tiffany76/courtgrabber-docs/docs/user_guide.md

-## Getting started with the Courtgrabber CLI
+# User Guide

 The following user guide walks you through how to use Courtgrabber from the command line.
-If you would like to learn more about the Courtgrabber REST API, please refer to its [reference documentation](./api_reference.md).
+If you would like to learn more about the Courtgrabber REST API, please refer to the [developer guide](/docs/api_reference.md).

+## Key terminology

 The Courtgrabber CLI requires minimal set-up and uses only a few simple commands.
 First, let's define a few key terms.